artefactual-labs/enduro/docs/user-manual.md

 - Enter the path of the directory containing the transfers to be ingested.
 - Enter the name of the Archivematica processing pipeline that will be used to perform the ingest.
+- Set the depth when the transfers are not direct children of the selected batch path.
 - Click Submit.
 Note that the page does not change when Submit is clicked;
   don't re-click.